disco0/vscode-p5-live-editor/README.md

 ## Known Issues

 There are currently no known issues.
-If you find any issues, please feel free, to fill an issue on github [Github](https://github.com/pixelkind/p5canvas).
+If you find any issues, please feel free, to fill an issue on github [Github](https://github.com/ProfAndreaPollini/vscode-p5-live-editor/issues).

 ## Release Notes

+### 0.1.0

+- Fixed some typo

 ### 0.1.0